mariusmym/PCB_ChristmasTree/README.md

  - It will become easier after few LEDs but it will be hard anyway.

- - Is definitely easier to use normal 3mm LEDs, but to be honest i like it more with the SMD LEDs.
+ - Is definitely easier to use normal 3mm LEDs, but to be honest I like it more with the SMD LEDs.

  ![3mm](https://user-images.githubusercontent.com/33284097/145581015-fbfd24c9-448b-4595-a6d0-730f812f5741.jpeg)